Chucksef/Wage/README.md

     * Firestore DB
     * Firebase Auth
   * Webpack
-  * No JS or CSS frameworks used whatsoever
+  * No JS or CSS frameworks used
   * Google Fonts & Material Icons
-  * Custom PNGs and SVGs created by me.
+  * Custom PNGs and SVGs created by me

 ## Current TODO List

-  * Update Entries
-  * Make Entry dot Menu Easier to Use
+  * Make Edit and Delete buttons larger
   * Replace back/submit buttons on forms with Icon buttons
   * Clocking In doesn't add an "Active" entry to the project
   * Clocking Out (or discarding) doesn't remove an "Active" entry from the project